 'In applying this policy there is useful information in the Birmingham City Council No Platform Policy' - Click Here

-- Birmingham/Children's Collaborative Working Information Sharing Framework/Policy - click here
+- Birmingham Children's Collaborative Working Data Sharing Agreement - click here

 - Early Help Definition - click here

 - West Midlands Child Protection Conference System - Principles, Protocols and Practice Standards - click here

 - Resolution and Escalation Protocol (multi-agency) - Resolution of Professional Disagreements about Safeguarding Children - click here